 This is a very common question asked by people looking for debt solutions.
 How can you have something called surplus income when there isn’t enough income to cover all those expenses in the first place?

 Briefly, surplus income is a calculation established by the government based on household income and the number of people within that household.
-The trustee must use this calculation to determine if you are required to make payments into your bankruptcy and what that amount will be.
+The Licensed Insolvency Trustee must use this calculation to determine if you are required to make payments into your bankruptcy and what that amount will be.
 You will be required to provide proof of income on a monthly basis in order for the trustee to ensure the appropriate amount is paid.

 A simple example is Joe Smith is married and his wife currently does not work.
 Joe takes home $3000 per month, after taxes.